blinkbitcoin/dev.blink.sv/docs/api/proof-of-payment.md

   }
 ```

-### Variable to show the two most recent transactions
+### Variable to Show the Two Most Recent Transactions
 ```json
 {
   "first": 2
 }
 ```

-### Sample response showing the invoice, payment hash and pre-image
+### Sample Response Showing the Invoice, Payment Hash and Pre-image
 ```
 {
   "data": {